 José Zuccardi’s is the director of Argentina’s Familia Zuccardi winery.
 We’ve reviewed their wines in the past.
 In the 1990s, he developed a new brand, Santa Julia, which was named after his only daughter.
 They do keep it in the family: his son Sebastián is the current winemaker at Zuccardi.

-Over time, that oak focus has faded from their winemaking philosophy.
-Instead, they are focussing on the high-quality fruit they have in their arsenal, which is a welcome change.
+Over time, that oak focus has faded from its winemaking philosophy.
+Instead, they focus on the high-quality fruit they have in their arsenal, which is a welcome change.
 The Magna is the flagship wine of the Saint Julia line.
 It’s a Cabernet Sauvignon, Malbec blend with a dollop of Syrah in the mix.
 All the fruit is from the high-altitude Uco Valley.

 The Wine Review